Modular Exercises for Four-Point Blocks -- I: A sphere-torus correspondence

-where the factor in parentheses arises from the Weyl transformation between the variables $\tau$ and $z$ which parametrize the sphere and the torus respectively.
-If one takes $\cT_t$ to be the diagonal theory built out of two copies of a chiral algebra $\cA_t$, one can refine this correspondence and show that it holds at the chiral level, where it relates the characters of $\cV_t$ to the core blocks of $\rm{Sym}^2\cV_t$:
+where the factor in parentheses arises from the Weyl transformation between the variables~$\tau$ and~$z$ which parametrize the sphere and the torus respectively.
+If one takes $\cT_t$ to be the diagonal theory built out of two copies of a chiral algebra $\cA_t$, one can refine this correspondence and show that it holds at the chiral level, where it relates the characters of $\cV_t$ to the core blocks of ${\rm Sym}^2\cV_t$:

 We now turn to the chiral torus-sphere correspondence encountered in the present work.
-On the torus side, we take $\cV_t$ to be a Kac-Moody algebra at level 1 and $\cT_t$ to be the {corresponding (non-chiral) diagonal theory}.
+On the torus side, we take $\cV_t$ to be a Kac--Moody algebra at level 1 and $\cT_t$ to be the {corresponding (non-chiral) diagonal theory}.
 On the sphere side, we consider a theory $\cT_s$ which as we explain below is closely related to the coset theory $ G_1\times G_1/ G_2$, and has central charges

-{Many of the ingredients of the correspondence appear to be strikingly similar to the $\cT_t\!-\!\rm{Sym}^2\cT_t$ correspondence.
-However, note that the geometric intuition detailed in the previous paragraphs and in Figure \ref{fig:st} for the $\cT_t\!-\!\rm{Sym}^2\cT_t$ correspondence is not readily applicable in the present case. }
+Many of the ingredients of the correspondence appear to be strikingly similar to the $\cT_t-{\rm Sym}^2\cT_t$ correspondence.
+However, note that the geometric intuition detailed in the previous paragraphs and in Figure \ref{fig:st} for the $\cT_t-{\rm Sym}^2\cT_t$ correspondence is not readily applicable in the present case.

-Let us flesh out the ingredients of this chiral correspondence between $\cT_t$ and $\cT_s$ (see also Table \ref{tab:corr} in the introduction for a summary).
-A more detailed analysis and a proof of the correspondence will appear in the companion paper \cite{followup}.
+Let us flesh out the ingredients of this chiral correspondence between $\cT_t$ and $\cT_s$ observables (see also Table \ref{tab:corr} in the introduction for a summary).
 First, let us denote the respective chiral algebras as $\cV_t$ and $\cV_s$.
-We observe that there exists a module of $\cV_s$ whose primary $\phi_\ast\in M_\ast$ has conformal weight $h = \frac{c}{16}$; in analogy with the $\cT_t-\rm{Sym}^2\cT_t$ correspondence we will call this primary the twist operator.
+We observe that there exists a module of $\cV_s$ whose primary $\phi_\ast\in M_\ast$ has conformal weight $h = \frac{c}{16}$; in analogy with the $\cT_t-{\rm Sym}^2\cT_t$ correspondence we will call this primary the twist operator.
 To each irreducible module $N$ of $\cV_t$, of conformal weight $h_N$, we associate a module $M(N)$ of $\cV_s$ of conformal weight $2\, h_N$.
-Then, in analogy with equation \eqref{eq:stcharold}, we find an identity between the characters of the modules of $\cV_t$ and the core blocks of $\cV_s$ corresponding to chiral datum $\cD=(\phi_\ast,\phi_\ast,\phi_\ast,\phi_\ast)$:
+Then, in analogy with equation~\eqref{eq:stcharold}, we find an identity between the characters of the modules of $\cV_t$ and the core blocks of $\cV_s$ corresponding to chiral datum $\cD=(\phi_\ast,\phi_\ast,\phi_\ast,\phi_\ast)$: